Anxiety being disguised as a physical illness and usually Misdiagnosed.

 Actress Shraddha Kapoor has revealed that just after Aashiqui 2 she started having “physical manifestation of anxiety”, stating, “There was this pain happening where there was no physiological diagnosis.”
 Further talking about her struggle with anxiety, she said, “Today, it’s something that I still deal with but it has become so much better than what it was.”

 Anxiety is a feeling of tension and excessive worrying thoughts if prolonged often leads to physical symptoms such as increased heartbeats, change in the digestive system, impaired immune system.
-We often visit a doctor for our physical symptoms first, as we all want an immediate solution to the problems and in all this, we forget our mental and emotional well-being.
+We often visit a doctor for our physical symptoms of anxiety first, as we all want an immediate solution to the problems and in all this, we forget our mental and emotional well-being.

 Anxiety, as mentioned, can happen to anyone who is not doing well emotionally.
 It is an imbalance in our emotional and mental well-being affecting our physical well-being.
 It is very important to understand the absence of a physiological diagnosis, is an alarm to check your emotional and mental well-being.